hbftechnologies/Open-Source-Resources/README.md

 ## About The Project
 > List the Project Details.

 This project is designed to house and document my skills and scripts.
-This is to better myself, and help the community.
+This is to better myself and help the community.

 ### Referenced Links